NicholasBlackburn1/Face-Door/README.md

 <li> able to be easily Started and Stopped on a Read Only os</li>
 <li> Uses realtime Facial recognition to Recognize Authorized users and the non authorized Users</li>
 <li> Uses GPIO control to control 2 big Electromagnet </li>
+<li> Added Philips Hue Support for Visually Displaying if a Known person is here or not </li>

 ## Todo's